-KHRC announces a funding round for the National Housing Trust Fund (HTF) to be used with tax-exempt bonds and 4% floating tax credits, or for stand-alone developments combining HTF with other resources.
-Application forms will be the same as used for low income housing tax credits and National Housing Trust Fund in the earlier 2018 round for those programs.
-An HTF application may be obtained by contacting Cynthia Howerton at email@example.com.
+Kansas Housing Resources Corporation announces an application round for the National Housing Trust Fund (HTF) to be used with tax-exempt bonds and 4% floating tax credits.
+An HTF application packet may be obtained by contacting Cynthia Howerton at email@example.com.

-Developments using HTF funds must comply with additional federal requirements, including environmental review provisions, Section 3 and MBE/WBE requirements, verification of eligibility to participate in federally-funded activities (non-debarment), relocation notices and assistance, etc. (Davis-Bacon is not required for HTF).
-It is critical that potential applicants understand and are willing to meet the applicable requirements.
-Income averaging is permitted.
+Developments using HTF funds must comply with additional federal requirements, including environmental review provisions, Section 3 and MBE/WBE requirements, verification of non-debarment, the Uniform Relocation Act, etc. (Davis-Bacon is not required for HTF).

 For more information, contact:

 Fred Bentley 785-217-2029 email@example.com